-• Regional lighting stock changed dramatically since the RBSA I. Most notably, LEDs represent a significant share of installed bulbs in manufactured homes (18% regionally).
-This is a substantial increase from the RBSA I, where LEDs were not found in sufficient quantities to of utility lighting programs and likely accelerated the adoption of energy

-• The percentage of incandescent lamps in use across the region decreased from 59% to 39%.
-Other bulb types such as CFLs and halogens remained about the same, with insignificant changes in

-• Connected lighting, bulbs that connect to the home Wi-Fi, were found in
+- Regional lighting stock changed dramatically since the RBSA I. Most notably, LEDs represent a significant share of installed bulbs in manufactured homes (18% regionally).
+This is a substantial increase from the RBSA I, where LEDs were not found in sufficient quantities to be included in report tables. - The percentage of incandescent lamps in use across the region decreased from 59% to 39%.
+Other bulb types such as CFLs and halogens remained about the same, with insignificant changes in proportional share. - Connected lighting, bulbs that connect to the home Wi-Fi, were found in 2% of homes.